WhitmanCS370/Frends-Audio-Archive/README.md

 ## GUI Instructions:

-1. Navigate to the src directory and run: python -m GUI_Main
+1. Navigate to the src directory and run: `python -m GUI_Main`
-2. The Database will automatically initialize if it hasn't, sounds can be added with the text box on the left for instance ../sounds/coffee.wav will add the sound coffee to the software and name it "coffee."
+2. The Database will automatically initialize if it hasn't, sounds can be added with the text box on the left for instance `../sounds/coffee.wav` will add the sound coffee to the software and name it "`coffee`."
-3. Click Play
+3. Click `Play`
 4. Now the search screen will be open, search for the name or tags of the sound and it will use fuzzy search to pick the 5 closest sounds to what was searched
-5. Select the sound(s) you would like to play and click submit
+5. Select the sound(s) you would like to play and click `submit`
-6. The settings screen will be open, clicking "open popup" will give a list of modifications that can be applied to all of the sounds
+6. The settings screen will be open, clicking `"open popup"` will give a list of modifications that can be applied to all of the sounds
-7. Click submit to progress to the next screen and apply those effects
+7. Click `submit` to progress to the next screen and apply those effects
-8. The play screen will be open, click play to start playing the sounds and stop to stop, sounds can be replayed after clicking stop
+8. The play screen will be open, click `play` to start playing the sounds and `stop` to stop, sounds can be replayed after clicking stop
-9. Click "back to menu" to navigate back to the homescreen
+9. Click `back to menu` to navigate back to the homescreen
-10. Press "escape" at anytime to close the program
+10. Press `escape` at anytime to close the program

 ### Testing: